 Where Does a Ribeye Cap Steak Come From on a Cow?

 The ribeye cap steak comes from the rib primal on a cow.
 Butchers remove the cap from the ribeye roll.
-As a whole muscle, the ribeye cap measures about 6-7 inches long, 7-8 inches wide, and 1 inch thick.
+As a whole muscle, the ribeye cap measures about 6-7 inches (15-18 cm) long, 7-8 inches (18-20 cm) wide, and 1 inch (2.5 cm) thick.
 They then cut the cap into flat steaks or thin strips, sometimes rolling them into round-shaped steaks known as rolled ribeye cap steaks.

 What Does Ribeye Cap Steak Taste Like?